erddasem/Here2OSM/README.md

 # Here20SM

 Reference implementation of the [TomTom OpenLR standard](https://www.openlr-association.com/method.html) to map traffic information provided by the [HERE Traffic API](https://developer.here.com/documentation/traffic/dev_guide/topics/what-is.html) on an OSM road network.
+The implementation came about as part of a master’s thesis, involving the [HTW Dresden faculty of Geoinformatics](https://www.htw-dresden.de/hochschule/fakultaeten/geoinformation) and the [IVI Dresden](https://www.ivi.fraunhofer.de).

+If you want to view the master's thesis, you can ask the IVI for access.

 ## Table of Contents
 1. [General Info](#general-info)